 For many of us in academia, there is discomfort in self-promotion.
 However, as academics, we are in a knowledge-building business.
 We may find self-fulfillment in simply doing our work, but the point of our careers is to advance an understanding of the world, hopefully in order to make it a better place.
 Promoting one's work and ensuring that the knowledge you create is accessible to as many people as possible is just as important as the work itself.
 A dissertation that sits on a shelf or the information in an article that never leaves the confines of a paywalled journal does little to advance society.
 And the tools and strategies we develop for teaching, mentoring and supporting students, or running a research team, department or program are incredibly helpful to others in the same position.
-Sharing these tools and strategies helps us all improve in our jobs, and in turn improves the quality of higher education.
+Sharing these tools and strategies helps us all improve in our jobs, and in turn we collectively improve the quality of higher education.
 As summer approaches, consider spending some time on Prof2Prof developing your own professional profile and sharing your tools and resources.
 Here are a few things you can do with the platform:

 · Promote your work, and your professional self.
 As faculty, instructors, researchers, student affairs professionals, and administrators, we create a wide range of intellectual products.
 Use Prof2Prof to showcase those things you do that don’t always get noticed on your CV.
-Reports, working papers, survey instruments, administrative policies—pretty much anything you can think of that you create and are willing to share in order to generate a broader impact.
+Reports, working papers, survey instruments, administrative policies—pretty much anything you can think of that you create and are willing to share in order to generate broader impact.
 As a first step, join Prof2Prof.com and complete your profile.
 You can also promote your speaking topics, consulting services, and other forms of professional expertise using the Professional Expertise portion of your profile.